 Its remoteness contributed to its abandonment in the 1970s.
 It was left vulnerable, suffering vandalism and decay.

-It may not seem like it to the passengers whizzing past, but this steadfast landmark is also on the move.
-The floor of the chancel is cracked and heaving; the window heads fractured, and the entire church is inherently much less stable than its thick stone walls would suggest.
+It may not seem like it to the passengers whizzing past, but this steadfast landmark was also on the move.
+The floor of the chancel cracked and heaving; the window heads fractured, and the entire church is inherently much less stable than its thick stone walls would suggest.
 The quality of Victorian restoration may be one culprit; the landscape’s clay soil and poor drainage may be the other.

 The buttons below link to church or local information on other websites.